Mel-A-M/adb-converged-db/spatial/spatial.md

 **Here is a description of the items that were entered:**

-  - **TABLE-NAME**: Name of the table which contains the spatial data.
+  - **TABLE-NAME**: Name of the table which contains the Spatial data.
-  - **COLUMN-NAME**: Name of the **SDO-GEOMETRY** column which stores the spatial data.
+  - **COLUMN-NAME**: Name of the **SDO-GEOMETRY** column which stores the Spatial data.
-  - **MDSYS.SDO-DIM-ARRAY**: Constructor which holds the MDSYS.SDO-DIM-ELEMENT object,which in turn stores the extents of the spatial data  in each dimension (-180.0, 180.0), and a tolerance value (0.05).
+  - **MDSYS.SDO-DIM-ARRAY**: Constructor which holds the MDSYS.SDO-DIM-ELEMENT object, which in turn stores the extents of the Spatial data  in each dimension (-180.0, 180.0), and a tolerance value (0.05).
 The tolerance is a round-off error value used by Oracle Spatial, and is in meters for longitude and latitude data.
 In this example, the tolerance is 5 mm.
   - **4326**: Spatial reference system id (SRID): a foreign key to an Oracle dictionary table (MDSYS.CS-SRS) that contains all the supported coordinate systems.
 It is important to associate your customer's location to a coordinate system.
 In this example, 4326 corresponds to "Longitude / Latitude (WGS 84).".

 4. Select the **Indexes** item in the sidebar.
 You can see that there has been an index created called **CUSTOMERS_SIDX**.
 This index is on the CUSTOMER_SDO column.
 This type of index on Spatial data was created using a command similar to `CREATE INDEX customers_sidx ON customers(CUST_GEO_LOCATION) indextype is mdsys.spatial_index;`